nineworldsbooks/nineworldsbooks.github.io/_posts/2013-05-30-bullying-latex.md

 #### Code Execution

 In TeX, the `\write18` command is used to pass a command to the operating system.
+This is a pretty big security risk, so TeXLive and MiKTeX disable it by default.
+You can re-enable it with the command line option `--shell-escape` for TeXLive, or `--enable-write18` for MiKTeX 2.9.

+    \documentclass[11pt]{article}
+    \begin{document}
+    Hello, world!
+    \write18{touch evil}
+    \end{document}

+`pdflatex write18.tex; ls`

+    write18.aux  write18.log  write18.pdf  write18.tex

+`pdflatex --shell-escape write18.tex; ls`

+    evil  write18.aux  write18.log  write18.pdf  write18.tex

+You can get up to similar mischief with `\input`, but again, it is not enabled by default.

+    \input{|"cat /etc/passwd"}

+So by default, we don't need to worry too much about strangers sending commands to our system.

 #### Denial of Service